UltraMessaging/um_lat/README.md

 ### KERNEL DRIVER

 This test uses Solarflare NIC but not Onload.
-Just the regular kernal network driver is used.
+Just the regular kernel network driver is used.

 #### System 1 (pong)